-Take these steps to help prevent symptoms that get in the way of Cupid’s work.
+Take these steps to avoid symptoms that get in the way of Cupid's work.

-Sniffling, sneezing, and leaving a trail of wet tissues everywhere you go is hardly a recipe for romance, especially if all you want to do during allergy season is crawl under the covers (and not to get busy).
+Sniffling, sneezing, and leaving a trail of wet tissues everywhere you go is hardly a recipe for romance.

 Don't rely on over-the-counter antihistamines alone.
 They may not be enough -- and they may help you less as the season wears on.